AdaCore/gpr/doc/gpr_user_guide/source/introduction.rst

 Introduction
 ************

-This guide is for engineers who want to build, organise, and manage software projects with the **GNAT Project** (GPR) system.
+This guide is for engineers who want to build, organize, and manage software projects with the **GNAT Project** (GPR) system.
 It takes a task-oriented
 approach: each chapter introduces a concept through worked examples and explains the reasoning behind the design choices, so you can adapt the